What is Endometrial Cancer?

 - Total Hysterectomy with salpingo-oophorectomy: Removal of the uterus with the fallopian tubes and the ovaries.
 Additionally, all the lymph nodes that are involved are also removed

-Radiotherapy is done for Endometrial Cancer as an adjunct to surgical intervention and with chemotherapy in advanced corpus uterine cancer.
-Radiotherapy is not required for stage I & II Endometrial Cancer after surgery.
+Radiotherapy is done as an adjunct to surgical intervention and with chemotherapy in advanced corpus uterine cancer.
+Radiotherapy is not required for stage I & II endometrial cancer after surgery.
 Radiotherapy may include:

 - Vaginal brachytherapy: For grade 3 tumors that have not invaded the muscle wall of the uterus and for grade 1 and 2 tumors with high-risk factors